yclas/documentation/api-documentation.md

 #### Result

-We return a user_token that we will use all the authenticated api request based on this on user_token.
+We return a `user_token` that we will use all the authenticated api request based on this on `user_token`.
 Store it somewhere safe.
+This key is unique per user.

 `{"user_token":"06f8bbb8c7da102e5decf0820fb0d6c0b282d637"}`

 In case user not found, or not apikey provided we will returnt the correct message and HTTP status.

-`{"code":401,"error":"Wrong Api Key"}`
+- `{"code":401,"error":"Wrong Api Key"}`
-`{"code":401,"error":"Wrong user name or password"}`
+- `{"code":401,"error":"Wrong user name or password"}`

 ### Listings

 This returns published ads.

 DONE TODO DOCS

 `GET /api/v1/listing?q=something+to+search&id_category=77&sort=-title,price&page=3&items_per_page=10`

 Example, get published ads of user 5 in category 7, sorted by created date:

 `GET /api/v1/listing?id_user=5&id_category=7&sort=-created`

 Returns the info of an Ad, only if published.

 `GET /api/v1/listing/3`

 ### User info

 Public information of user.

 `GET /api/v1/user/5`